 We can appreciate the increased concern regarding hockey-related expenses given the varying experiences that our members have had over the past several months.
-We believe that we cannot over-communicate enough our stance on refunds.
-Our members will pay for what they get.
-In terms of conditioning camps, if any camps are cancelled before they begin, full refunds will be processed.
-If any camps are cancelled after they begin, refunds will be processed on a prorated basis.
-In terms of the 2020-2021 registration fees, should there be a cancellation of the season before it begins, members can expect a full refund.
-If there is a cancellation after season start, prorated refunds will be provided based on the amount of season completed.
+We believe that we cannot over-communicate enough our stance on refunds..
+If there is a cancellation after evaluations and prior to season start, prorated refunds will be provided based on the amount of season completed.
 Our full refund policy can be found in our SPS Fuzion Policies and Procedures document.
 Registration fees account for a variety of items including ice allocation, administration, development, equipment, officials and league & membership fees.
 We will complete our due diligence as details evolve and will be ready to address financial implications as we encounter them.
 We appreciate your patience and ask that you trust that we will communicate information as we have it.

 Yes.
 Unlike most other insurance policies available to sports organizations, as a sanctioned member of Hockey Alberta & Hockey Canada, any participant of our program is covered for infectious disease (inclusive of COVID-19) under our collective insurance policy through till at least September 1st, 2023.
 For more information on the Hockey Canada Insurance program, which is only available to sanctioned Minor Hockey Association participants, CLICK HERE.

-We will be requiring Covid tracing protocols including mandatory check in questioning as per the guidelines set out by Alberta Health and Hockey Alberta, In the event we experience a positive Covid test from any of our participants we will follow the guidance of those organizations as may be required, including testing of participants/coaches and quarantine protocols as may be required to safely return that participant and/or team to play.
-Any additional details on this process will be updated here in due course once more information is available.
+In the event we experience a positive COVID test from any of our participants we will follow the guidance of Hockey Alberta and AHS as may be required, including testing of participants/coaches and quarantine protocols as may be required to safely return that participant and/or team to play.

-As with most of the Covid rules, guidelines and regulations, ours are based on families self-regulating and abiding by these guidelines.
-We are currently looking at options for how to collect the tracing information which may be sign in sheets at the rinks or online registration for each session.
+As with most of the COVID rules, guidelines and regulations, ours are based on families self-regulating and abiding by these guidelines.

 Based on current guidelines it is highly unlikely that there would be any tournaments or other travel-based team events until at least January.
 However, in the event those guidelines change, as with any team event, no player is obligated to attend anything that they do not wish to.